koenderks/aRtsy/README.md

 To be honest, this type of painting is plainly and completely taken over from the [`generativeart`](https://github.com/cutterkom/generativeart) package, but it makes pretty pictures nonetheless.
 Here are some nice variations I found.

-You can use the `paint_function()` function to make your own unique painting in this style.
+You can use the `paint_function()` function to make your own unique painting with this algorithm.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/master/png/functions/2021-03-17.png' width='270' height='270'>